AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/56_Block/req.rst

-We check proper handling of block statements by way of the following set of
+We check proper handling of block statements through the following set of
 testcases: